oracle-quickstart/terraform-oci-multicloud-gcp/docs/tutorials/adbs-rag-chatbot/README.md

 - Creating a virtual private cloud (VPC) network
 - Creating subnets and firewall rules
-- Creating a bastion host or a Windows VM for easy APEX development
+- Creating a Ubuntu VM with access to Oracle Autonomous Database or a Windows VM for easy APEX development
 - Deploying an Oracle Autonomous Database
 - Configuring instaclient and sqlcl for Oracle Autonomous Database
+- Loading vectors to our Oracle Autonomous Database vector store
+- Performing similarity search and surfacing answers in the frontend

 ## Prerequisites